Usuba vs Nakiri: Key Differences Explained

 Professional Japanese vegetable work relies on cuts that a double-bevel knife physically cannot produce.
 The flat back of a single-bevel blade acts as a guide against the food, which is how a trained cook pulls off katsuramuki, the paper-thin rotating peel that turns a daikon into a continuous translucent sheet.
 The asymmetric grind also causes food to separate cleanly from the blade rather than dragging.
 On very thin cuts, that matters.

 The Yoshihiro’s Shirogami (White #2) steel is not a marketing designation.
 It is one of the purer carbon steel compositions available in production Japanese knives, with a fine grain structure that allows it to take an extremely acute edge.
-A skilled sharpener can bring a Shirogami blade to an edge that VG-1 or SG2 stainless cannot match, partly because the steel is reactive and partly because the single-bevel geometry gives the sharpening stone something definitive to work against.
+A skilled sharpener can bring a Shirogami blade to an edge that VG-10 stainless cannot match, partly because the steel is reactive and partly because the single-bevel geometry gives the sharpening stone something definitive to work against.
 One side is flat.
 You know exactly what you are doing.

 The result, when the knife is properly maintained, is cutting performance that professional vegetable prep actually requires.
 Not “feels nice,” not “noticeably sharper than a German knife.”
 Categorically different.